dhanraajnp/Assignment-1/README.md

- This repo will have all the files related to assignment 1 where it says about the
+ This repo will have all the files related to assignment 1 .

 # Vecta Corporation